 - Once boiling, lower the heat down to a simmer and add the shrimps back in.

 - In a small bowl, mix 1 tsp cornstarch with 1 tbsp cold water to make a slurry.
-Add it to the pan along with 1 pinch salt, 1 pinch black pepper and 1 pinch sugar.
+Add it to the pan along with 1 pinch salt, 1 pinch ground black pepper and 1 pinch sugar.

 - Mix and continue to simmer until the sauce becomes thick and glossy.